EdDataScienceEES/tutorial-rubyforbes/index.md

 <a name="section2"></a>

-## 2. Analyze Canopy Images Using coveR
+## 2. Analyse Canopy Images Using coveR

-Now that we have set up our environment, let's load and analyze the canopy images.
+Now that we have set up our environment, let's load and analyse the canopy images.

 ```r
 # Step 2: Load Canopy Images